Child's Play 2: Plot

-That night, Andy sneaks into the basement to confront Chucky with an electric cutting knife, but the doll overpowers him until Andy cuts Chucky's head with the knife.
-When Phil arrives to investigate, Chucky trips him, causing him to fall from the stairs and breaks his neck.
+That night, Andy sneaks into the basement to confront Chucky with an electric knife, but the doll overpowers him until Andy cuts Chucky's head with the knife.
+When Phil arrives to investigate, Chucky trips him, causing him to fall from the stairs and break his neck.
 Joanne blames Andy for Phil's death and sends him back to the foster center.
-Alone in the house, Chucky kills Joanne off screen.
+Alone in the house, Chucky kills Joanne.
 Kyle discovers "Tommy" buried outside and realizes Andy was telling the truth.
 She rushes with a knife to warn Joanne, but finds her dead.
-Chucky ambushes Kyle, taking the knife and forces her to drive him to the foster center.
+Chucky ambushes Kyle, taking the knife and forcing her to drive him to the foster center.

 Chucky stabs Grace to death and captures Andy.
 Kyle pursues them through the streets and to the nearby Play Pals factory, but is unable to find them before Chucky knocks Andy unconscious and completes the ritual.
 However, the spell fails as he has spent too much time in his doll body and is now permanently trapped, much to his despair.
 Chucky chases Andy and Kyle through the factory.
-Chucky gets his wrist broken from a gate which causes him to rip his hand off and replace it with a knife for a hand.
-After Chucky murders a factory technician, Kyle and Andy manage to mutilate his body with assembly-line equipment.
-Chucky escapes and attacks again, knocking out Kyle.
-Andy is able to open an emergency release valve, showering Chucky with scolding hot molten plastic and seemingly killing him.
+Chucky gets his wrist broken from a gate which causes him to rip his hand off and replace it with a knife.
+After Chucky murders a factory technician, Kyle and Andy mutilate his body with assembly line equipment.
+Chucky manages to escape, and he uses the corpse of the factory technician, to attack Kyle, which makes Kyle pass out.
+Andy opens an emergency release valve, showering Chucky with scalding hot molten plastic and seemingly killing him.

-After saving the unconscious Kyle from being killed on a conveyor belt, the two approach the half-melted Chucky, who suddenly springs back to life.
+After saving the passed out Kyle from being killed on a conveyor belt, the two approach the half-melted Chucky, who suddenly springs back to life.
 Kyle shoves a high-pressure air hose into his mouth, inflating his head until it explodes, finally killing him.
 Andy and Kyle exit the factory, unsure of where to go.
-In the extended TV version that aired in the 90's/early 2000's, the camera zooms into part of Chucky's face sinking into the vat of plastic which creates a new face, making an evil smile.